open-sauced/maintainer-intro-course/getting-practical.md

    - Outline the process for submitting issues and pull requests.
    - Include coding standards, style guides, or any specific requirements.
    - Mention how contributors can ask for help or clarification.
+   - If you need help getting started, check out the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/).

+   ## Set Up a Code of Conduct

+   It's important to have a code of conduct to ensure that everyone feels welcome and safe in your project.
+Here's how to set up a code of conduct:

+    - Create a new file named `CONTRIBUTING.md` in the root of your repository.
+    - Copy and paste the code of conduct you'd like to use.
+We recommend using the [Contributor Covenant](https://www.contributor-covenant.org/).
+         - Make sure you attribute the code of conduct to the original author.
+    - Add a link to the code of conduct in your README and CONTRIBUTING files.

 ## Issue Forms, Pull Request Templates, and Labels